jenius-apps/nightingale-core/README.md

 ![](pics/logo.png)

-Welcome to the official repository for Nightingale Core -- a .NET Standard 2.0 library containing the core models and functionality required to build the simple and fast [Nightinagle REST Client](https://github.com/jenius-apps/nightingale-rest-api-client).
+Welcome to the official repository for Nightingale Core -- a .NET Standard 2.0 library containing the core models and functionality required to build the simple and fast [Nightingale REST Client](https://github.com/jenius-apps/nightingale-rest-api-client).
 The app itself is already available on the Microsoft Store: https://www.microsoft.com/en-us/p/nightingale-rest-api-client/9n2t6f9f5zdn.

 ## What is Nightingale?